DIY Honey Burn Salve

 - vitamin E oil (optional) few drops

-Remove from heat.
-Add the honey and aloe vera gel to the mixture and stir very well.
-I add a few drops of Vitamin E oil, but that is completely optional.
+Once the aloe vera gel is well mixed into the recipe.
+Slowly add in the honey.
+I also add a few drops of Vitamin E oil, but that is completely optional.

-Pour your salve mixture into a container and let cool.
-The honey may separate from the oil/wax mixture.
+After your product has cooled, the honey may separate from the oil/wax mixture.
 That’s okay – just be sure to stir it well before each use.

 I prefer to keep my salve in the refrigerator.
 It should last for several months.
 Stir well before each use to mix the honey into the wax/oil.